 If you are having these issues, here is how you can troubleshoot.
 Please check to see if your problem still exists after performing each step.

-Step – 2 If your iPhone does not respond to Step 1, try charging the iPhone for an hour using a wall outlet and then repeat Step – 1
+If your iPhone does not respond to Step 1, try charging the iPhone for an hour and plug your iPhone charger directly into a wall outlet and then repeat Step – 1.
+Some users found that plugging into a power strip did not work.
+Only plugging directly into a power outlet worked.

-Step – 3 If your iPhone wont charge at all, make sure to take a look at the charging port of the device.
+If your iPhone won’t charge at all, make sure to take a look at the charging port of the device.
 Sometimes on older phones, accumulation of debris on the charging port can prevent the device from getting charged.
 Clean the charging port using a plastic clip to remove any stuck debris and then try Step 2 followed by Step 1 again.
-Also check the power cable.
-If it worn out or damaged, you may need a new charging cable.
+Also, check the power cable.
+If it is worn out or damaged, you may need a new charging cable.

-Step – 6 Once you see the message, choose “Restore” and set up your device.
+Once you see the message, choose to Restore and set up your device.

 RELATED: Unable to Restore iPhone